Second Year Project: Software Development in Large Teams (15 ECTS)

 After the course, the student should be able to:

-- Plan, structure, and execute a large-scale software development project as part of a team in collaboration with an industrial partner
+- Apply Scrum in a large-scale software development project as part of a team in cooperation with an industrial partner

-- Analyse, select, and apply new technologies (potentially including programming languages)
+- Select and apply (new) technologies (potentially including programming languages) within the context of the project

 - Identify and solve teamwork related issues

-- Select, apply, and evaluate suitable software engineering practices and tools
+- Select and apply suitable software engineering practices and tools

-- Share, compare, and discuss with other teams different experiences from the project
+- Compare and discuss with other teams the different experiences and learnings from the project

 Ordinary examExam type: